huffduff/weave/README.md

-# weaviate-schema-gen
+# weave

-A generator that creates weaviate schema from Golang structs
+A generator that creates weaviate schema and crud tools from Golang structs